microsoft/vscode-cmake-tools/docs/configuring.rst

 All of the above are taken into account to perform the configure.
-Once finished, CMake Tools will load project information from CMake and generate diagnostics based on CMake's output.
-You are now ready to build!
+Once finished, CMake Tools will load project information from CMake and generate diagnostics based on CMake's output. :ref:`You are now ready to build! <building>`

 Configuring Outside of CMake Tools
 **********************************